i5hi/rust-mobile/part1.md

 ```
 #### Android ndk

-The NDK contains all the tools required to help us build our rust functions for android targetted hardware.
+The NDK contains all the tools required to help us build our rust based C library for android targetted hardware.

-The quickest way to get the ndk is via Android Studio.
+The quickest way to get the ndk is via [Android Studio](https://developer.android.com/studio).

-Follow the instructions at [Android Studio](https://developer.android.com/studio).

 Once Android studio is installed, setup a new project to get into the IDE.